Myekman/strong-gymnastic-studios/README.md

 # The purpose with the webbsite

-The website is primarily created to attract more gymnasts to join.
-Therefore, there are clear choices on the start page with navigation links that take you directly to: Contact information, Sign up form or to sections where you can read more about the oparation and different classes.
+The website is primarily created to attract more people to join.
+Therefore, there are clear choices on the start page with navigation links that takes the reader directly to:
+Contact information, Sign up form or to sections where you can read more about the oparation and different classes.
+The wish is to inspire curiosity and for the reader to make contact.

 The navigation links is constant through all pages to easily navigate in the website.

+The feeling on the webbsite should be that the studio is for everyone!
 In the form there are a welcoming message to beginners to book a free trial.

 # Table of content